dojo/docs/loader/amd.rst

   * ``def`` holds the factory

-Warning: these internal definition are exposed and discussed here to help with debugging **only**.
+Warning: these internal definitions are exposed and discussed here to help with debugging **only**.
 Do **not** use them in your own code.
 These structures may change!

 Tracing